Pangs: Plot

 Covered in a blanket and in terrible shape, Spike runs through the woods, trying to escape Riley and his Initiative team as they look for him.
 Starving, Spike tries to get food from Harmony, but she threatens him with a stake and he leaves.
-With only a blanket to protect him from the sun, Spike shows up at Giles's place, asking for help.
+With only a blanket to protect him from the sun, Spike shows up at Giles' apartment, asking for help.
 Buffy is reluctant to give in, but after he offers inside information on the Initiative and Willow helps him explain that he cannot bite anyone anymore, she allows him in.
 Giles conjures that Hus is seeking out figures of authority as his targets, and Buffy worries that Guerrero could be next.
 When Willow feels bad about how their people treated the Chumash and refuses to cast a spell to kill the spirits, Spike calls the gang out on their apologetic behavior towards them.
 He especially points out that Hus would not accept anyone's apologies for rightfully killing his people as a conquering nation, and that Buffy must persevere and kill him in order to survive.
 Willow, Xander and Anya leave to warn Guerrero as Buffy and Giles prep for dinner.

 The spirits attack Buffy, Giles, and Spike with arrows.
 Helplessly tied to a chair, all Spike can do is try to move out of the way as he gets hit with arrows.
-Willow, Xander, and Anya encounter Angel on their way back and they determine that the Chumash went after Buffy, realizing that she must be a figure of authority.
-Angel shows up and helps them out.
+Willow, Xander, and Anya encounter Angel on their way back, and Angel conjures that as Hus is a warrior, he and the Chumash went after the strongest fighter: Buffy.
+Willow, Xander and Anya rush back to Giles' apartment, with Angel secretly helping them out.
 Buffy cuts Hus with his own knife, and reaches the conclusion that his own weapon can kill him and his warriors.
 Hus turns into a large black bear, causing Spike to panic and knock his chair over.
 Buffy struggles with Hus and then stabs him, causing the spirits to disappear.

 Angel walks away without being seen by Buffy, and later the gang sits down to Thanksgiving dinner, with Spike joining them whilst still tied up.
 Xander accidentally lets it slip that Angel was in town.